DragonRidersUnite/book/src/03-spit-fire.md

 {{#include code/chapter_03/06_sprite/app/main.rb:40:56}}
 ```

 We adjust the starting place of the fireball sprite to look like it comes out of the dragon's mouth.
-The sprite is 32 pixels wide by 32 pixes tall, so we set that.
+The sprite is 32 pixels wide by 32 pixels tall, so we set that.

 Now that the fireball is a sprite and not a text label, we can push both the player and the array of fireballs into `args.outputs.sprites` in one go.
 This is more efficient for DragonRuby than doing it separately.